Our Top 5 Women's Jackets

 The hood with two-way adjustors neatly tucks away on dry days and the soft-touch fleece inner packs down small into daypacks when needed.

-The Atlas is fully adjustable at the hem, the waist and along the sleeve cuffs, so it should fit lovely - and the dropped hem at the back will prevent "wet bum syndrome" too.
+The Fjell is fully adjustable at the hem, the waist and along the sleeve cuffs, so it should fit lovely - and the dropped hem at the back will prevent "wet bum syndrome" too.
 Inside, the mesh lining allows the jacket to be breathable.
-The large inside pocket easily takes an OS map - and rather uniquely also doubles as a pouch for the jacket, as it folds up inside it!
-The two zipped outer pockets are fairly big too, so plenty of room for everything.
+Four zipped pockets come as standard with the Fjell Jacket, two on the chest and two near the waist, so you can comfortably carry your adventuring essentials, such as your phone.
+They're also strategically placed for easy access while wearing a rucksack.

 About our reviews